vagnersant/eliasdorneles.github.io/site/blog/steve-yegges-rantings-book.md

 he made public accidentally and it ended up making him kind of famous outside of the programming circles too.

-<p> I enjoyed reading this book a lot, although I suppose it would be expected
-for me say that, what with me being a fanboy and all.
+I enjoyed reading this book a lot, although I suppose it would be expected for me say that, what with me being a fanboy and all.
 That being said, it's a quick read and lot's of fun -- highly recommended!
 Although it amounts to more than two hundred pages it still does not make half of the stuff on